Recap

 Key Performers

 • Arch Manning (Texas QB): 232 total yards, 2 Passing TDs, 1 Rushing TD.
-Manning was poised in the hostile environment, making critical throws on third down.
+Manning was poised throughout the high-pressure game, making critical throws on third down.

 • Quintrevion Wisner (Texas RB): 155 rushing yards.
 Wisner was the workhorse, wearing down the Aggie defensive front in the fourth quarter.